andronocean/kajabi-json-parser/README.md

-# Shopify Liquid Json Parser / Decoder
+# Kajabi Liquid Json Parser / Decoder

+A port of Culture Kings' [Liquid JSON parser for Shopify](https://github.com/culturekings/shopify-json-parser) to work in Kajabi site and product themes.

-As the name suggests these snippets allow you to be able to use json strings either directly or pulled from metafields inside your Shopify templates.
+As the name suggests these snippets allow you to be able to use json strings either directly or pulled from metafields inside your Kajabi templates.

-## Getting Started

-This project is built entirely from liquid which means it is supported on all Shopify stores.
-Let's hope that one day this library is replaced by native support.

 ### Installing